DavideSalvetti/arduino_activity_classification/README.md

 # Arduino Activity Classification
-Arduino Activity Classification Using Arduino Nano 33 BLE Sense
+Arduino Activity Classification Using Arduino Nano 33 BLE Sense.

+<h1> Project Description </h1>
+The aim of this project is to classify the following physical activities: standing, walking, jumping and cycling.
+All the data come from an Arduino Nano 33 BLE Sense, a powerful Arduino board that has a lot of sensors on board, like an IMU, temperature and humidity sensors.
+The Arduno Nano 33 BLE Sense is placed above the ankle of the left leg: it collects data and, through an on board NN, classifies them.
+The Arduno uses BLE to communicate with a mobile phone app, developed with Qt 5.15.

 <h2>Icon used inside this project</h2>